NiftyZk/niftyzk/readme.md

 It depends on nodejs and npm and will install additional dependencies to package.json including circom, circomlibjs, snarkjs
 # Commands

-`niftybundles init` - Run the initialization script to scaffold a new project or alternatively add the dependencies to the local directory.
-This command will generate the circuits and accepts additional inputs for circom circuit templating
+`niftybundles init` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json.

-The users are prompted to download a ptau file which is needed for the ceremony
+`niftybundles ptaufiles` - Display information and download ptau files, used for the powers of tau ceremnoy.
+The files were created as a phase 1 ceremony for Polygon Hermez and more information can be found about them in the Snarkjs repository.

-`niftybundles ptaufiles` - Display information about the ptau files available for download, used for the powers of tau ceremnoy.
-The files were created as a phase 1 ceremony for Polygon Hermez and more information can be found about them in the Snarkjs repository
+`niftybundles gencircuit` - Generate the circom circuit to use with a nifty bundle

 `niftybundles ceremony` - Run a phase2 ceremony server for the circom curcuits.
 It supports groth-16 proving system.
 The ceremony server hosts a webpage that allows for contributions and supports ngrok for local hosting